yonkahlon/Zenject/README.md

     Yet another option is to use a coroutine library that implements similar functionality to what Unity provides.
 See [here](https://github.com/svermeulen/UnityCoroutinesWithoutMonoBehaviours) for one example that we've used in the past at Modest Tree

-* **<a id="memorypools"></a>How do I use Zenject with pools to minimize memory allocations?**

-    Currently, Zenject does not support memory pooling.
-When you bind something to transient or use a factory, Zenject will always create a brand new instance from scratch.
-We realize that this can be inefficient in cases where you are creating many objects (especially on mobile) so it is something we want to address in future versions.

 * **<a id="what-games-are-using-zenject"></a>What games/tools/libraries are using Zenject?**

     If you know of other projects that are using Zenject, please add a comment [here](https://github.com/modesttree/Zenject/issues/153) so that I can add it to this list.